 The theories underlying the portfolio channel are more diverse.
 In part, this is because the workhorse models of asset pricing-the representative-agent consumption CAPM model and the affine arbitrage-free model-generally do not allow the supply of a security to affect its price.
-In those frameworks, the supply of the asset is irrelevant for asset pricing.
+In those frameworks, the supply of the asset is irrelevant for asset pricing (see Piazzesi and Schneider 2007).
 Instead, one has to go back to older, more eclectic theories of asset pricing, such as Tobin's "portfolio balance" model or Modigliani and Sutch's "preferred habitat" theory.
 These assume that a range of heterogeneous investors have different preferences for different asset classes and that arbitrage across these asset classes is limited.
-This approach has been integrated into a modern, noarbitrage, asset-pricing framework and has been used to guide empirical analysis of LSAP effects.
+This approach has been integrated into a modern, no-arbitrage, asset-pricing framework and has been used to guide empirical analysis of LSAP effects.
+(See Vayanos and Vila 2009 for a recent theoretical model, and Greenwood and Vayanos 2008 and Hamilton and Wu 2011 for empirical applications.)